Portuguese Paratroop Nurses: Role in the Army

-The formation of new Paratroop Nurses in the Portuguese Armed Forces continued throughout the war.
+The formation of new paratroop nurses in the Portuguese Armed Forces continued throughout the war.
 After their formation, they were sent to the theatres of war in Africa: Mozambique, Angola, and Portuguese Guinea.
 In 1961, some of them stayed in Goa after the Indian invasion.

 Since they were nurses, it was very frequent to accompany military operations, as it was part of their job to assist the sick and the wounded in the battlefield.
 In many cases, they made evacuations under fire, and successfully did hundreds.
-They also treated civilians (women, children and the elderly) and POWs.
+They also treated civilians (women, children and the elderly) and prisoners of war.